flashtechteam/flutter_samples/README.md

 Follow the instructions provided in the project's README file to set up, run, and explore the sample project.

 ## List of Sample Projects
-1. Widget samples 1: Flutter project show the usage of diffrent widgets.
+1. Widget samples 1: Flutter project show the usage of different flutter widgets.
 2. Google maps sample 2: Flutter project show the usage of google maps and get user's current location.